simplisticated/Baggage/README.md

 # Baggage

-Simplifying work with clipboard in iOS.
+Baggage is a set of extensions for iOS SDK classes that simplify work with clipboard.

 ##How To Get Started